provables/sequencelib/home_page/contributing.md

   def Seq1_eq_Seq2 : Seq1 = Seq2 := by sorry
   ```

-* For any other theorems, we strive to follow
+* Additionally, we strive to follow
   Mathlib guidelines, for [naming](https://leanprover-community.github.io/contribute/naming.html)
   and [style](https://leanprover-community.github.io/contribute/style.html).
   We do, however, welcome deviations and we accept proofs about the sequences even